charles-keely/remote-viewing-trainer/README.md

 Remote viewing is a protocol for perceiving and describing distant or unseen targets using mental perception.
 This tool helps train controlled remote viewing (CRV) skills by providing:

-- Random target generation
+- Random target generation (A random image will be downloaded to /app/data/targets, and a target number will be assigned to this image)
-- Session-based remote viewing exercises
+- Session-based remote viewing exercises that guide you through a Controlled Remote Viewing session through voice prompts.
+Your answers will be recorded and stored as you say them.
 - AI-powered scoring of remote viewing accuracy
-- Progress tracking

 ## Requirements